ramblingsofadev/docs/console.md

 // Set the vertical border character
 $table->setVerticalBorderChar('|');

-// Set the intersection character
+// Set the border intersection character
 $table->setIntersectionChar('+');

 // Set whether or not to pad after strings